 The whole story of Bernlef and Ludger has been documented by Altifridus episcopus Mimigardefordensis, or simply Altfried von Münster for intimates.
 Altfried (ca. 800-849) was a career monk who made it to bishop of Münster.
 The manuscript is called Vita sancti Liudgeri and provides an account of, needless to say, the exemplary life and wonders of Ludger.
 The full story of the hike somewhere between 787 and 793 (Mol 2007), can be found at the end of this post.
 In the original Latin language together with an English translation.
 Three, at least, observations from this text can be made.

 A first observation is, that Ludger is welcomed by a distinguished woman in Helewyret, not by a man.
 She would also donate part of her possessions to the church (Mol 2007).
-Since a visit of a monk of such a stature and noble Frisian family from afar must not have been your regular thing up north, this is an interesting fact.
+Since a visit of a monk of such a stature and from a noble Frisian family from afar must not have been your regular thing up north, this is an interesting fact.
 The woman by the name matrona Meinsuit is not described as a relative of Bernlef either.
-A second observation is, that although Bernlef was still a heathen and he would convert many of his folk himself later on, apparently some progress had been made already by the Franks in converting the Frisians, since at Wyscwyrd a chapel existed already.
-A third and last observation is, the parallel with the also blind singer Homer of ancient Greece who lived around 800 BC.
+A second observation is, that although Bernlef was still a heathen and he would convert many of his folk himself later on, apparently some progress had been made already by the Franks in converting the Frisians in this isolated part of Frisia, since at Wyscwyrd a chapel existed already.
+A third observation is, the parallel with the also blind singer Homer of ancient Greece who lived around 800 BC.
 A difference with Homer is, no single syllabus of Bernlef’s oeuvre has been saved.
 The poet without a poem, as Bernlef is sometimes called.